HagemZ/lisk-builders-challange-cryptopoke/pitch-deck-draft.md

 4. **Staking Options:** Earn passive income with stable token staking.
 5. **Cross-Chain Expansion:** Integrate with Ethereum, Binance Smart Chain, and Polygon.
 6. **Guild Wars:** Form alliances for collaborative gameplay and resource sharing.
+7. Cross-Token Collaboration and Flexibility:
+PokeSwap Integration (future plan): Enable seamless swapping between the stable token and other in-game or external tokens.
+Collaborate with other token ecosystems to broaden user engagement and economy.
+Multi-Currency Support (future plan): Allow the stable token to coexist with additional token options as the base in-game currency.

 ---